 Liquor Inventory Spreadsheet

 Here's a useful alcohol inventory tool secret.
-Many bar owners use a liquor inventory spreadsheet (here's a free one!) and fill it out manually because they don’t have an inventory management software in place.
+Many bar owners simply use a free liquor inventory spreadsheet to take their inventory count.
+They fill our their starting inventory, received inventory, and ending inventory manually because they don’t have an inventory management software in place.
 Keep in mind that while using an inventory spreadsheet may sound good (because it’s free), it can be labor-intensive and time-consuming.
 It can also result in miscounting and end up costing you in other ways.